gab-cat/csguild-server/API_DOCUMENTATION.md

 - `status` - Filter by project status (OPEN, IN_PROGRESS, COMPLETED, CANCELLED)
 - `tags` - Comma-separated list of tags to filter by
 - `search` - Search in project title and description
-- `ownerId` - Filter by project owner ID
+- `ownerSlug` - Filter by project owner username
 - `page` - Page number for pagination (default: 1)
 - `limit` - Number of items per page (default: 10, max: 100)
 - `sortBy` - Field to sort by (createdAt, updatedAt, dueDate, title, default: createdAt)